 - Prescribe appropriate pharmacotherapy interventions to common adolescent disorders.

-- Gather clinical data, generate differential diagnoses, formulate working diagnosis, and manage treatment.
-Plan and implement biopsychosocial treatment plans for elderly patients with psychiatric illnesses.
+- Gather clinical data, generate differential diagnoses, formulate working diagnosis, and assist with managing treatment.
+Working with faculty who are specialty-trained in geriatric psychiatry, help to plan and implement biopsychosocial treatment plans for older patients with psychiatric illnesses.

 Neuroscience at the Bedside: Exploring Personalized Medicine in Psychiatry